nthewara/armexamples/Networking/README.md

-#this template deploys a VNET with Subnets and NSG Rules.
-This template also create VNET Peering across subscriptions.
+This template deploys a VNET with Subnets and NSG Rules.
+Template also creates VNET Peering across subscriptions.